raquo/scala-dom-types/README.md

 # Scala DOM Types
 [![Build Status](https://travis-ci.org/raquo/scala-dom-types.svg?branch=master)](https://travis-ci.org/raquo/scala-dom-types)

-This project provides listings and type definitions for Javascript HTML tags as well as their attributes, properties, and CSS styles.
+_Scala DOM Types_ provides listings and type definitions for Javascript HTML tags as well as their attributes, DOM properties, and CSS styles.

     "com.raquo" %%% "domtypes" % "0.5"    // scala.js
     "com.raquo" %% "domtypes" % "0.5"     // JVM

-Type definitions in this project are designed for easy integration into any kind of library.
+Our type definitions are designed for easy integration into any kind of library.
 You can use this project to build your own DOM libraries like React or Snabbdom, but type-safe.
 For example, popular Scala.js reactive UI library [Outwatch](https://github.com/OutWatch/outwatch/) recently switched to _Scala DOM Types_, offloading thousands of lines of code and improving type safety ([diff](https://github.com/OutWatch/outwatch/pull/62)).
 I am also using _Scala DOM Types_ in my own projects:

 - [Scala DOM Builder](https://github.com/raquo/scala-dom-builder), a low level DOM manipulation and tree tracking library
 - [Laminar](https://github.com/raquo/laminar), a high level reactive UI library for Scala.js